-Nutrition Assessment for Pregnant Women: The Nutritionist meets with pregnant women who enroll in Early Head Start.
+NUTRITION ASSESSMENT FOR PREGNANT WOMEN: he Health & Nutrition Services Manager meets with pregnant women who enroll in Early Head Start.
 During this visit the mother's current eating schedule is assessed and the mother will receive any necessary nutrition information.
-The Nutritionist will spend time talking to the mother about how she will feed her baby: breastfeed and/or infant formula.
+The Health & Nutrition Services Manager will spend time talking to the mother about how she will feed her baby: breastfeed and/or infant formula.

-Meal Modification: The program staff will request a Medical Statement be completed by the child's primary care provider when a parent/guardian indicates that their child has a food allergy/intolerance.
+MEAL MODIFICATION: The program staff will request a Medical Statement be completed by the child's primary care provider when the child requires a diet modification and an allowable alternative cannot be provided.
 If an allergy or other condition requiring a diet modification develops for a child during the school year a Medical Statement is needed for the child to continue receiving meals at school.
 The Medical Statement is not required for religious or personal preferences such as vegetarianism.
 Reasons for diet modifications include food allergies or intolerances, texture modifications for chewing or swallowing problems, or medical conditions such as diabetes or PKU.

-The Medical Statement must be completed by a child's physician or allergist and returned by the parent/guardian to the center before the child sits down for a meal.
+The Medical Statement must be completed by a child's health care provider and returned by the parent/guardian to the center before the child sits down for a meal.
 If a food allergy or other condition requiring a diet modification develops for a child during the school year, a Medical Statement is needed for the child to continue receiving meals at school.
 The Medical Statement form is not needed for religious or personal beliefs such as vegetarianism.

-USDA and CACFP: Each ABCD Head Start & Children's Services center participates in the United States Department of Agriculture (USDA) Child and Adult Care Food Program (CACFP) administered by the Massachusetts Department of Elementary and Secondary Education.
+USDA AND CACFP: Each ABCD Head Start & Children's Services center participates in the United States Department of Agriculture (USDA) Child and Adult Care Food Program (CACFP) administered by the Massachusetts Department of Elementary and Secondary Education.

 Meals served must meet the nutrition requirements established by CACFP.
-In order to participate, ABCD Head Start & Children's Services has agreed to follow the USDA guidelines.
-Parents must complete and sign the CACFP Child Enrollment Form.
-The Program's menus meet the CACFP Meal Pattern.
-The menus are also in keeping with the Dietary Guidelines according to the child's age.
-A medical statement from your doctor is necessary if your child cannot eat foods required by the CACFP.
+In order to participate, ABCD Head Start & Children's Services follows the CACFP guidelines which require the completion of the CACFP Child Enrollment Form for each enrolled family, and the Program's menus meeting CACFP Meal Pattern requirements.
+The Program's menus are also in keeping with the USDA Dietary Guidelines according to the child's age.
+A medical statement from your doctor is necessary if your child's dietary restrictions do not allow for a nutritionally equivalent substitution as required by the CACFP/USDA.

-Meals and Snacks: All children receive nutritious meals planned by the Nutrition Department, parents, and staff.
-The children receive breakfast, lunch, snack, and a second snack if they are in the center more than eight (8) hours.
+MEALS AND SNACKS: All children receive nutritious meals planned by the Health component's Nutrition and Food Services staff.
+The children receive breakfast, lunch, snack, as well as a second snack if they are in the center more than eight (8) hours.
 Meal time is considered an important part of each child's curriculum.

-Children sit and eat in a family style setting.
+Typically, children sit and eat in a family style setting.
 This allows children to identify and be introduced to new foods, new tastes, and new menus.
 Children can choose the amount of food they want to have on their plate and practice good table manners and new skills with their hands and fingers.
+Teachers sit with children during meal times to educate them about the foods in the meal, and encourage them to try a new and nutritious food.
+As young children develop they often need to be exposed a new food 12-15 times before they decide if they like it.